scott-moseley/08-time-network-analysis/README.md

 ## Pre-session Reading & Resources

 We will use python notebooks exercises on different datasets to have a practical go on the discussed methods in practise.
 Have a go and check if everything is running on your machine before the class.
-The *environment.yml* provided for this week will install python 3.5 and GDAL on your machine.
+The environment provided for this week will install python 3.5 and GDAL on your machine.
+Please, use *environment_mac.yml* if you use Mac and *environment_win.yml* if you use Windows.

 Note: python 3.6 may not work well on Windows machines and GDAL has also some problems with this more recent python version.